Terminating the while loop

 The problem with these criteria is that IR can stagnate, especially for ill-conditioned problems, before the termination criterion is attained.
 We detect stagnation by looking for a unacceptable decrease (or increase) in the residual norm.
 So we will also terminate the iteration if

 even if the small residual condition is not satisfied.
 You can also limit the number of IR iterations to manage stagnation.
 Higham [higham97]@cite recomments a limit of litmax = 5.
-Our default is `$litmax = 1000$, which is essentially infinite in this context.
+Our default is `$litmax = 10$, which I may change at any time.

 I am still playing with the termination criteria and the iteration counts and timings could grow or shrink as I do that.